polevaultweb/freeagent-php/README.md

-# WP FreeAgent API
+# FreeAgent API

-This is a simple WordPress library for using the FreeAgent API
+This is a simple PHP wrapper for using the FreeAgent API